Skip to main content

 Real World: Physics and Football

-This page titled 2.4.6: Applications of Multi-Step Equations is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.4.6: Applications of Multi-Step Equations is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.